Adversarially Robust Neural Architectures: Experiments

 \subsection{Against White-box Attacks}

-We compare the searched cells with those searched by NAS algorithms, including DARTS \cite{DBLP:journals/corr/abs-1806-09055}, PC-DARTS \cite{DBLP:journals/corr/abs-1907-05737}, NASNet \cite{DBLP:journals/corr/ZophVSL17}, AmoebaNet \cite{DBLP:journals/corr/abs-1802-01548} and RobNet \cite{guo2019nas} as well as the state-of-the-art network architectures ResNet and DenseNet \cite{DBLP:journals/corr/HeZR016,DBLP:journals/corr/HuangLW16a}.
-For robustness evaluation, we choose three powerful attacks including Fast Gradient Sign Method (FGSM) \cite{2013arXiv1312.6199S}, Momentum Iterative Method (MIM) \cite{DBLP:journals/corr/abs-1710-06081}, and Projected Gradient Descent (PGD) \cite{aleks2017deep}.
-Consistent with adversarial literature \cite{aleks2017deep,DBLP:journals/corr/abs-1901-08573}, the adversarial perturbation is considered under $l_\infty$ norm with the total perturbation $\epsilon=8/255$ on CIFAR-10/100 and $76.5/255$ on MNIST.
-We consider two scenarios to demonstrate the effectiveness of our proposed RACL algorithm.
-The detailed evaluation results are shown in Table \ref{table:white_box_NAS}.
+To evaluate the superiority of proposed RACL, we compare the searched cells with SOTA NAS algorithms, including DARTS \cite{DBLP:journals/corr/abs-1806-09055}, PC-DARTS \cite{DBLP:journals/corr/abs-1907-05737}, NASNet \cite{DBLP:journals/corr/ZophVSL17}, AmoebaNet \cite{DBLP:journals/corr/abs-1802-01548}.
+We also compare RACL with SOTA human-designed network architectures, such as ResNet and DenseNet \cite{DBLP:journals/corr/HeZR016,DBLP:journals/corr/HuangLW16a}.
+Furthermore, some NAS algorithms targeting the adversarial robustness are also included for comparison, including RobNet \cite{guo2019nas} and ABanditNAS \cite{chen2020antibandit}.
+Moreover, we also compare our results with other defence mechanisms, including Stochastic Weight Averaging (SWA) \cite{chen2021robust} and Instance Adaptive Adversarial training (IAAT) \cite{DBLP:journals/corr/abs-1910-08051}.
+For robustness evaluation, we choose various popular powerful attacks including Fast Gradient Sign Method (FGSM) \cite{2013arXiv1312.6199S}, Momentum Iterative Method (MIM) \cite{DBLP:journals/corr/abs-1710-06081}, Projected Gradient Descent (PGD) \cite{aleks2017deep}, CW attack \cite{carlini2017towards}, and Auto Attack \cite{DBLP:journals/corr/abs-2003-01690}.
+Consistent with previous adversarial literature \cite{aleks2017deep,DBLP:journals/corr/abs-1901-08573}, the perturbation is considered under $l_\infty$ norm with the total perturbation size of $8/255$ on CIFAR-10/100 and $4/255$ on Tiny-ImageNet.
+For CW attack, the steps are set to $1000$ with a learning rate of $0.01$.